nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-06-07-types_of_business_insurance.md

 ####    10. Business Crime Insurance
 <p><i>Protection from Criminal Mischief</i></p>
-<p>Property insurance does not cover damages caused by criminal activity like loses due to fraud and theft.
+<p>Property insurance does not cover damages caused by criminal activity like losses due to fraud and theft.
 Crime Insurance allows you to get protection for specific crimes which may apply to you.</p>

 ####    11. Equipment Breakdown Insurance
 <p><i>Equipment and Machinery Protection</i></p>